"You never forget the face of the person who is your last hope."

 Whether you're a serious fight fan and know of his enormous fame and ability, or just a casual observer that knows nothing about boxing at all who just happens to be around to catch his fight - he'll mesmerize you.

 Everyone knows a special fighter when they see one, just like we all know a rare beautiful woman when we see her.
-Whether its catching a glimpse of the gorgeous pop superstar Rihanna (trust me, you want to click on her name, especially after Drake just threw fire at her) we're all familiar with, or just a stunningly "random" woman in a black evening dress - heads will turn.
+Whether its catching a glimpse of gorgeous pop superstar Rihanna , or just a stunningly "random" woman in a black evening dress - heads will turn.

 Pacquiao moves in uncalibrated, rhythmic equations and features a game that's just beautiful to watch.
 The fact that its not just mere posturing and designed to strike your ass makes it all the more appealing, especially when you consider he's willing to get hit in order to hit you 3 or 4 times.

-In reading initial projections on this fight from various writers, they all seem to indicate that Pacquiao will be some sort of marauding stalker or merely a hunter.
-I think they're so very wrong.
+In reading some final projections on this fight from various writers, they seem to indicate that Pacquiao will be some sort of marauding stalker or merely a hunter, and I think they're so very wrong.

 That's what Provodnikov was because that's essentially all he is.
 He doesn't give a damn about sticking his entire head in the oven, so long as he can see and smell the apple pie up close almost the whole way through.